flutter/website/src/content/ui/adaptive-responsive/best-practices.md

 more than [270 million active large screen][large screens] and foldable devices run on Android.
-When your app supports large screens, it also receives the following benefits:
+When your app supports large screens, it also receives other benefits.

-* Optimizing your app to fill the screen improves your app's user engagement metrics.
+Optimizing your app to fill the screen:

+* Improves your app's user engagement metrics.
 * Increases your app's visibility in the Play Store.
   Recent [Play Store updates][] show ratings by device type and indicates when an app lacks